linhkhanh/Project-1/README.md

 As a user, I would like to see how the timer runs in each level.

 ## Extra Implementation
-I want to create a input box, to get the feedback of players for this game.
+Now this game can be displayed well in desktop, but in mobile or tablet I still have not made responsive design.
+Therefore, I want to make a mobile version of this game.